Sweattowel/AlieSohn-Pottery/README.md

 COMPLETE test new theme for storeItems, use a two contrasting colours, use one for the box and one for the text, in any buttons reverse this theme
-COMPLETE Add floating button responses, i.e. if add to cart is clicked float +1 next to COMPLETE Limit admin create to prevent overflow of suusers with the same username

-Feedback TODO List:
+COMPLETE Add floating button responses, i.e. if add to cart is clicked float +1 next to COMPLETE Limit admin create to prevent overflow of suusers with the same username COMPLETE Add motion framer to increase responsivness in design, at least test to see if you actually want it in the design Feedback TODO List:

 UNCOMPLETE Implement Responsive Design: Optimize design for various screen sizes and devices.